-Summer is the warmest season.
-It is pleasant, warm and relatively hot in the southern Gobi region where midsummer temperatures peak at around 40 degrees.
-Generally, the precipitation is higher in summer than any time of the year, and typically occurs as rainfalls in the summer months.
+Summer is the warmest season in Mongolia.
+It is pleasantly warm and relatively hot in the southern Gobi region where midsummer temperatures peak at around 40 degrees.
+Generally, the precipitation is higher in summer than any time of the year.
+The summer of Mongolia can be unpredictable, sometimes it gets really hot but then it can be rainy for several days.
 Rivers and streams are at their fullest in summer.
-It is time when pasture, grass and crops grow and livestock gain weight and fat.
+It is a perfect time when pasture, grass and crops grow and livestock gain weight and fat.

 Summer is compared to a young lady in the prime of her youth per Mongolian proverbs.
 “As soon as I left the plane, I took my luggage and went immediately to the countryside Ger\yurt\ hotel.
 After landing in a city that has only very recently had a population of more than one million, within 20 minutes I found myself in a quiet countryside with flowers and grass sprouting from under my feet.
 In spring, trees are budding, pasture has already grown, the smell of wild leek stings the nose, and birds sail in the far distant sky.
 It is wonderful to watch a sunrise in the wide steppe, as if the eyes catch nothing there, and in the summer night, the stars are seen so clearly, as if they are pouring down from the sky.”

 The highlight of June is the Roaring Hooves festival where folk and modern music echo the sounds of horse hooves and horses.
 Since 1999 Roaring Hooves annual music festival invites artists from all over Europe, Asia, and Americas to perform within the natural beauty of Gobi.
-It is a great melting pot of internationally well-known musicians, teachers, composers with Mongolian musicians and students.
+It is a great melting pot of internationally well-known musicians, teachers, composers gather in Mongolia to present their masterpiece.

-An equally interesting festival is the Yak Festival held in June.
-It is the only festival where yak race betting, yak bucking, yak lassoing and yak polo are available for everyone to participate.
-Take a break from the action and enjoy yak snacks and other delicious delicacies prepared fresh by local vendors.
+An equally interesting festival held in June is the Yak Festival .
+It is the only festival where people bet on yak racing, yak bucking, yak lassoing and yak polo also available for everyone to participate.
+Take a break from the event enjoying yak snacks and other delicious delicacies prepared fresh by local vendors.
 You can also buy yak wool goods for warmth and comfort.

-Naadam Festival Mongolia cannot be appreciated fully without attending a Naadam celebration.
+Naadam Festival of Mongolia cannot be appreciated fully without attending a Naadam celebration.
+There’s total of three Manly sports (Wrestling, archery and horse racing) who challenge their strength, accuracy and the speed of the Mongolian Horse.
 Be it the one in Ulaanbaatar or a smaller one in the countryside, it is a great celebration to enjoy the ancient customs and to keep the traditions alive.

 Naadam Festival is the only one of its kind; it is a sophisticated and eloquent expression of nomadic culture, it is the honored celebration of a national independence, and it is an outstanding combination of arts and sports.